epifab/bastoni/README.md

 - consuming messages from the queue
 - publishing messages to the bus

-The following diagram illustrates how players connect and join a room:
+The following diagram illustrates how players connect and join a room.
+Please note that the Game controller and the message queue are omitted for the sake of simplicity:

 ```mermaid
 sequenceDiagram